Instructor: Steve Wirt

 This course will provide an exciting introduction to the ecology and identification of some Glacier’s most secretive and beautiful flora.
 In addition to learning how to recognize and identify orchids in the field, we will discuss the importance of maintaining specific habitat requirements for each of the species we encounter.
 Participants will be able to experience and admire Glacier’s wide variety of orchid species.

 Meeting Place: Glacier Institute Field Camp.

-Tentative Itinerary (subject to change): After a brief introduction at Field Camp, followed by a presentation with the orchid basics, we will travel to several locations along the Camas Road and upper McDonald Creek.
+Itinerary: (subject to change due to trail closures and weather) After a brief introduction at Field Camp, followed by a presentation with the orchid basics, we will travel to several locations along the Camas Road and upper McDonald Creek.
 We will try to visit a diversity of habitats in order to see several different orchid species.
 Our exact destinations will depend on weather conditions and on which plants are blooming in early June.
 The course will end by 4 p.m. and will not be cancelled due to weather.